East Pawnee traffic to close starting Wednesday

 The project will construct sidewalks, including a 10-foot wide multi-use path on the west side of Greenwich Road.
 The project also includes drainage improvements and a water main replacement.

-Electronic message signs are posted along Pawnee to provide advance warning of the closure.
+Electronic message signs are posted along Pawnee to provide warning of the closure.

 The $4.6 million project includes joint funding from the City of Wichita and Federal grants administered through the Kansas Department of Transportation.
 The estimated completion is late 2019.